janosgyerik/homepage/_posts/2012-05-17-jmxterm-is-a-nice-command-line-jmx-client.markdown

 run someMethodOfTheBean
 ```

 where `bean` is the full name of the bean as you found previously with the `beans` command.
-It's pretty long, so you definitely want to copy &amp; paste rather than typing.
+It's pretty long, so you definitely want to copy & paste rather than typing.

 You can put this commands in text file and run them non-interactively like this: